flyfire/Notepad/DevBlog/Developer.Android/Guide/01_AppComponents.md

 Unless your app is receiving pending intents from other apps, the above methods to create a ``PendingIntent`` are the only ``PendingIntent`` methods you'll probably ever need.Each method takes the current app ``Context``, the ``Intent`` you want to wrap, and one or more flags that specify how the intent should be used (such as whether the intent can be used more than once).More information about using pending intents is provided with the documentation for each of the respective use cases, such as in the [``Notifications``](https://developer.android.com/guide/topics/ui/notifiers/notifications.html) and [``App Widgets``](https://developer.android.com/guide/topics/appwidgets/index.html) API guides.https://developer.android.com/reference/android/app/PendingIntent.html

 @todo:20140505+[Intent](https://android.googlesource.com/platform/frameworks/base/+/refs/heads/master/core/java/android/content/Intent.java)
-@question:how intent be resolved ActivityManagerService.java PackageManagerService.java
+@question:how intent be resolved ActivityManagerService.java PackageManagerService.java ActivityResolver.java

 ``Intent matching``:The ``PackageManager`` has a set of ``query...()`` methods that return all components that can accept a particular intent, and a similar series of ``resolve...()`` methods that determine the best component to respond to an intent.
 For example, ``queryIntentActivities()`` returns a list of all activities that can perform the intent passed as an argument, and ``queryIntentServices()`` returns a similar list of services.
 Neither method activates the components; they just list the ones that can respond.
 There's a similar method, ``queryBroadcastReceivers()``, for broadcast receivers.